Biden, Congress mark a year since violent insurrection | WTOP News

 To honor the anniversary, Pelosi has scheduled a moment of silence in the House, where many members were evacuated and some were trapped as the rioters tried to break in; a moderated discussion with historians Doris Kearns Goodwin and Jon Meacham; and a session featuring testimonials from members who were there that day.
 While many lawmakers will be absent due to concerns about COVID-19, several of the events will be livestreamed so they can participate.

-Biden’s sharp message, and the Republicans’ distance from it, comes as lawmakers are adjusting to the new normal on Capitol Hill — the growing tensions that many worry will result in more violence or, someday, a legitimate election being overturned.
-Democrats and a handful of Republicans feel a desperate urgency to connect to a public in which some have come to believe Trump’s lies that the election was stolen from him, and that the attack wasn’t violent at all.
+Biden’s sharp message and the Republicans’ distance from it come as lawmakers are adjusting to the new normal on Capitol Hill — the growing tensions that many worry will result in more violence or, someday, a legitimate election being overturned.
+Democrats and a handful of Republicans feel a desperate urgency to connect to a public in which some have come to believe Trump’s lies that the election was stolen from him and that the attack wasn’t violent at all.

 As Biden is prepared to direct blame toward the former president, the percentage of Americans who blame Trump for the Jan.
 6 riot has grown slightly over the past year, with 57% saying he bears significant responsibility for what took place.